drakontis/blog/_posts/2017-09-07-lets-talk-about-testing.markdown

 date:   2017-09-07 12:31:01 +0300
 ---

-Today i would like to talk about testing.
+Today I would like to talk about testing.
-I always find posts about "unit testing", "integration testing" etc. In this post I will try to avoid such terms and i will focus on what exactly a test is and why we need a test suite.
+I always find posts about "unit testing", "integration testing" and other testing methodologies.
+In this post I will try to avoid such terms and instead I will focus on what exactly a test is and why we need a test suite.

 First of all we need to understand what a test is.
 A test is nothing more than a procedure that confirms if something works as expected.
 For example, if we want to test that a fridge works fine, we can put a thermometer inside and check if the temperature is the expected.